Develop an Ebook App Like Kindle: It’s Not as Difficult as You Think

 Commonly, apps use a freemium model that offers a free app and allows users to make purchases from an in-built book store.
 Another is to provide a monthly/yearly subscription to allow users to read unlimited on the app.

-While many ebook apps like Kindle uses a mixed revenue model to make the most out of the app.
-Kindle lets users read unlimited with the monthly subscription from its particular list of books and magazines.
+While many ebook apps like Kindle use a mixed revenue model to make the most out of the app.
+Kindle lets users read unlimited monthly subscriptions from its particular list of books and magazines.
 It also keeps traditionally selling books.

 Note: If you are not selling your books, you will require to pay a royalty to the author.